How to Get and Stay Mentally Healthy

 - Asking for help – seek support from family, friends, or professionals.

 I also asked some of my colleagues here at the Clinic what they would recommend to individuals wanting to get and stay mentally healthy.
-Cheryl Willis, APRN, recommends people get away from their work and leave their desk at lunch time.
-She also recommends having a little time each day technology free – actually turning off cell phones and computers – to make the most out of time with family and friends.
+They recommend people get away from their work and leave their desk at lunch time.
+They also recommend having a little time each day technology free – actually turning off cell phones and computers – to make the most out of time with family and friends.

 Getting and staying mentally healthy and fit takes time.
 The message that I would like to leave you with this week is, “You are worth the effort.”